acmsigsoft/open-science-policies/sigsoft-open-science-policies.md

 Authors who cannot disclose data for the reasons stated in the principles of the policies should provide a short statement in their submitted papers in a section named _Data Availability_ after the _Conclusion_ section.

-Please note that the success of the open science initiative depends on the willingness (and possibilities) of authors to disclose their data and that all submissions will undergo the same review process independent of whether or not they disclose their analysis code or data.
+Please note that the success of the open science initiative depends on the willingness (and possibilities) of authors to disclose their data and that all submissions will undergo the same review process independent of whether they disclose their analysis code or data.

 ###### HOWTOs
 A step-by-step approach to disclosing artifacts for (double-blind) peer review and make it open data upon acceptance is available at: [https://ineed.coffee/5205/how-to-disclose-data-for-double-blind-review-and-make-it-archived-open-data-upon-acceptance/](https://ineed.coffee/5205/how-to-disclose-data-for-double-blind-review-and-make-it-archived-open-data-upon-acceptance/).